Meta Tag Generator

 Meta tags are HTML elements that live inside the document head and describe a page to machines: search crawlers, social link unfurlers, browsers, and increasingly LLM retrieval pipelines.
 They are not visible to users on the page itself, but they decide how the page is summarized everywhere it gets quoted — Google search results, the link card on X, the rich preview that appears when someone drops your URL into Slack.

 This generator builds the tag block from a small template-string engine.
-As you fill in title, description, canonical URL, image, and locale, the right-hand panel renders the matching tags in valid HTML, ready to paste into a Next.js Metadata export, a WordPress header.php, or a static <head>.
+As you fill in title, description, canonical URL, and image, the right-hand panel renders the matching tags in valid HTML, ready to paste into a Next.js Metadata export, a WordPress header.php, or a static <head>.
 Nothing is sent over the network — the strings are assembled in your browser.

 Mind the length limits when writing copy.
 Google truncates titles at roughly 600 pixels of rendered width, which works out to about 50-60 characters in most fonts but can be fewer when capital letters or wide glyphs dominate.
-Meta descriptions are cut around 155-160 characters on desktop and closer to 120 on mobile.
+Meta descriptions are cut around 150-160 characters on desktop and closer to 120 on mobile.
 Anything past those thresholds is silently replaced with an ellipsis in the search snippet.

 Canonical tags deserve special care.
 Set the canonical to the exact URL you want indexed (with or without trailing slash, with or without www, but consistent across the site).
 Pages with conflicting canonicals or self-referential canonicals on duplicate URLs are a leading cause of pages dropping out of Google's index.
 The generator emits an absolute URL by default to avoid relative-path ambiguity.

-Once you have pasted the tags, validate them with the Open Graph Preview tool below for social cards, and use Google's Rich Results Test to confirm the page parses cleanly.
+Once you have pasted the tags, validate them with the Open Graph Preview tool for social cards, and use Google's Rich Results Test to confirm the page parses cleanly.
 Schema.org structured data, generated separately, layers on top — meta tags describe the page as a resource; schema describes the entities it talks about.

 Common Use Cases